Code-Institute-Submissions/neo-data-milestone-project/README.md

 #### Function: neo_data_table (argument 1, argument 2, argument 3)

-This function creates a table of NEOs with the ten closest approach distances and was obtained using the code found here [reference x].
+This function creates a table of NEOs with the ten closest approach distances and was obtained using the code found here [reference 6].
 The function is called using the crossfilter data as the first argument;  the chart variable name as its second argument and the size 'n' of the table as its third argument.
 It is the third argument which allows the table data to be changed upon button click between 'Top 10 closest approaches' and 'All approaches'.